andrew-farries/katacoda-git/README.md

-# katacoda-git
+# katacoda-scenarios

+Some katacoda scenarios:
-Some katacoda scenarios for git training at Redgate.
+* Git ones from the Level Up training at Redgate.
+* Some proof-of-concept ones for Spawn/SchemaCrawler.